KPMP/heavens-docker/metadataValidator/README.md

 * The ENV_PENTAHO_SCRIPT_DIR setting should point the location of the Pentaho scripts.

 ## Running in Dev Mode
-When you run this in dev mode it exposes the port to the host for testing.
+When you run this in dev mode, it exposes the port to the host for testing.
 In prod mode it's only available within the Docker dataLake network.

 ## Authentication
 Authentication uses basic HTTP authentication with the username and password "cluster".